Tarzan the Mighty: Production

 After the failure of Tarzan and the Golden Lion, starring "Big Jim" Pierce, FBO did not make a sequel.
-Universal paid Burroughs an undisclosed sum to make a new Tarzan serial based on Jungle Tales of Tarzan.
+Universal Pictures paid Burroughs an undisclosed sum to make a new Tarzan serial based on Jungle Tales of Tarzan.
 This serial was later re-titled Tarzan the Mighty.

 Merrill, who was the National Gymnastics champion from 1916 to 1918, came up with the vine-swinging technique.
 Merrill actually swung on a "vine" (a rope) with Kingston in one arm.
 The footage was later studied by MGM for Tarzan the Ape Man (1932) and the subsequent series of Tarzan films with Johnny Weissmuller.